dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 ### Max Munch Exception

-Parsing for the most part follows max munch.
+Lexing and parsing, for the most part, follow the max munch pinciple.
-(On exception is lexing floating point numbers.)
+(The only exception the author is aware of is lexing floating point numbers.)
 Max munch is the following general rule:
-> If the imaginary parsing cursor can meaningfully parse the next tokens as part of what it tries to parse, it will,
+> If the parser can meaningfully parse the next tokens as part of what it tries to parse, it will;
-> and only if it can’t will it, depending on context, either try to close the current entity and go to the previous level or issue a parse failure.
+> only if it can’t, depending on context, it either tries to close the current entity and go to the previous level or issue a parse failure.

-The motto is: What can be parsed, will be parsed.

 For backwards compatibility, this DIP proposes to add (an/another) exception to max munch:
 Whenever an opening parenthesis follows a type qualifier,